alexklavens/tripadvisor-magazine/README.md

 The final product of the language processing was a table where each row was a review.
 The process exports a Pickle object containing the table as a Pandas DataFrame.

+## Contentful Data Import

+The new version of TripAdvisor Magazine pulls its data from Contentful.
+At a real world magazine, an editor might upload articles to their CMS.
+Now that can theoretically happen with TripAdvisor Magazine.

+Rather than manually inputing the data for the existing articles, I used Contentful's content management API to upload individual reviews, and then make articles out of those reviews.
+The project's images have not been integrated into Contentful.
+The processes for this can be found in the ```contentful_import.py``` file.

 ## The Web App

+#### Pre-CMS

 We built a Flask application to serve TripAdvisor Magazine using Jinja HTML templating.
 The app unpacks the Pickle object and uses the Pandas dataframe to generate review and location objects.
 Each location has a unique id, which is also the same id for that business used in TripAdvisor's main databases and website.

 The site serves three main types of page templates: a home page featuring previews of all available articles, a template for the three verticals (hotels, restaurants, attractions), and an article template.

+#### Current, with the CMS

+The Flask app continues to serve TripAdvisor Magazine using Jinja templating.
+Rather than getting data from a Pickle object, the app makes calls to Contentful's Content Management API.

 #### The Article